 Your vehicle has a number of features that can help prevent theft.
-But you can have a lot of trouble getting into your vehicle if you ever lock your keys inside.
+But you can have a lot of trouble getting into your vehicle if you ever lock your key inside.
 You may even have to damage your vehicle to get in.
-So be sure you have extra keys.
+So be sure you have an extra key.